1. Home

 Frequently Asked Questions

-It’s a big decision to install solar panels on your home or business, which is why you might be questioning whether solar panels are really worth the investment.
-Industry experts are claiming that solar panels are the future.
+Installing solar panels on your home or business is a big decision, which is why you might be questioning whether solar panels are really worth the investment.
+Industry experts claim solar panels are the future.
 Should you take the leap now or wait for a while?

 When you consider the clean energy and financial benefits, though, it’s easy to see why so many people are jumping on the solar bandwagon.

-In this article, we’re breaking down the most important things you need to consider to ensure you are making the right move when you invest in a solar installation.
+In this article, we break down the most important things you need to consider to ensure you are making the right move when you invest in home solar power.

 See how much you can save by going solar with Palmetto